How do agents apply on behalf of students?

 - Application fee of $100.00CAD payable by credit card, bank draft or bank transfer

 When a completed application is received, processing begins immediately.
 Once an appropriate match has been made for the student with a school and homestay family, a Letter of Acceptance will be issued and the enrollment package is sent to the referring agency.

 What study options are available?

-Students can choose one month, one semester or one year.
+Students can choose three months, one semester or one year.

 When is the deadline to apply?

 We encourage students to apply up to six months before the start of their chosen program to allow enough time for processing applications, visa applications and travel arrangements.

 Study Manitoba is flexible in receiving later applications from students on a case by case basis.

 Payments can be made several ways depending on the length of program:

 Full year payment options: